albarivas/ready-to-fly-sdk/README.md

 sfdx force:apex:execute --apexcodefile data/setup.apex
 ```

+Note: the test data creation class assumes there is a "Standard Platform User" profile in your org.
+Change it accordingly if that's not your case.

 1. Go to your Slack workspace and click on "Add Apps".
 Select "Ready to Fly (SDK)".
 Go to the app home tab --> you should see a couple of travevl requests to review!

 ### Resources